robusta-dev/robusta/docs/index.rst

 3. Manual troubleshooting tools for everything else
 4. A UI to see all alerts, changes, and events in your cluster

-*Optional*: You can install Robusta with a bundled Prometheus Operator and default alerts we fine-tuned for K8s.
+*Optional*: You can install Robusta with a bundled Prometheus Operator.
+It includes default alerts for Kubernetes.
+These alerts should cause no noise on a healthy cluster.
+If they're noisy in your env, let us know and we'll fix it.

 Example Use Cases
 ~~~~~~~~~~~~~~~~~~